 A state of emergency in children’s mental health was recently declared by the American Academy of Pediatrics, the American Academy of Child & Adolescent Psychiatry, and the Children’s Hospital Association.

 “As health professionals dedicated to the care of children and adolescents,” the declaration states, “we have witnessed soaring rates of mental health challenges among children, adolescents, and their families over the course of the COVID-19 pandemic, exacerbating the situation that existed prior to the pandemic.
 Children and families across our country have experienced enormous adversity and disruption.”

 Lightspeed has also conducted research on the impacts to student mental health, and we’re also seeing concerning trends.
-The video below discusses what we’ve observed nationally and what parents are saying and are worried about.
+This video discusses what we’ve observed nationally and what parents are saying and are worried about.

 The numbers are startling.
-To bring this topic to the forefront, Lightspeed held a webinar with a panel of experts to have an open dialogue about the signs of student depression, mental health issues K-12 students face, and how districts can help.
+To bring this topic to the forefront, Lightspeed held a webinar with a panel of experts to have an open dialogue about the signs of student depression, mental health issues K-12 students face, and how to improve mental health in schools.